-Links are one of the most important ranking factors in Google’s algorithms.
+Links, or HTML hyperlinks, are one of the most important ranking factors in Google’s algorithms.
 While there is much talk about external links (links from other domains to yours) and a lot of effort (money and time) is spent on obtaining these, internal links on a website attract relatively little attention – for no good reason!

 Your internal links are a very powerful SEO tool and should not only be reduced to the navigation and the use of the keyword in the link text.
 There are large a number of big SEO success stories which were only possible thanks to clever internal linking strategies.

 Some fundamental thoughts on the importance of internal links

 According to their own statements, Google has indexed 60 trillion individual pages on the internet with the help of their diligent bots.
 The Googlebot crawler requests individual pages and then follows the links on these pages.
 This way, it moves from page to page and saves the information found there on one of Google’s servers.
 A large part, if not even the lion’s share, of these 60 trillion pages are only accessible through internal- and not external-links.